Faculty at College Fair

 The Dumke Center for Civic Engagement provides funding resources for students.
 These funding opportunities range from creating one-time projects to designing and implementing year-long projects.

 CEG provides the opportunity for Westminster University students to hold a paid position with a local nonprofit organization, allowing them to become more involved in the community and participate in meaningful service.
-This volunteer appointment requires critical thinking and skill development—in other words, the work must be more advanced.
-Participating students will be enrolled as Westminster student employees to provide financial compensation for their work with the nonprofit organization ($9.50/hour at 6–10 hours a week).
+This volunteer appointment requires critical thinking and skill development.
+In other words, the work must be more advanced.
+Participating students will be enrolled as Westminster student employees to provide financial compensation for their work with the nonprofit organization ($14.50/hour, at 2-10 hours a week).

 Program Instructions

-2. Meet with program coordinator for an interview and complete pre-evaluation.
+• Meet with the program coordinator for an interview and complete pre-evaluation.

 • A project outline that addresses a need of your designated nonprofit